 Now, after reading more about the update, it looks like it’s finally happening.
 And with some newly added integrations that I didn’t know about as well.
 This just adds more “ooh” to the “ahh.”

-Let’s go over the updates to the update.
+Let’s go over the updates to the update.[the_ad id=”2478″]

 But, you’ll notice you can’t do much with it at all.
-If you’re using Windows or Mac or Linux, you may not be as familiar, as Chromebooks are the only devices that come with Chrome OS by default- unless you’re dual-booting with Chrome OS.
+If you’re using Windows or Mac or Linux, you may not be as familiar, as Chromebooks are the only devices that come with it by default- unless you’re dual-booting with Chrome OS.

-Anyway, if you’ve even tried viewing an image on a Chromebook or Chrome OS device, you may have been annoyed that you can view, adjust, and edit photos, but you couldn’t resize them or crop them, which is something that you’d expect an image editor to have- even the most basic ones.
+Anyway, if you’ve even tried viewing an image on a Chromebook device, you may have been annoyed that you can view, adjust, and edit photos, but you couldn’t resize them or crop them, which is something that you’d expect an image editor to have- even the most basic ones.
 You know what I’m talking about.
-This is something that’s pretty much expected by the market in any modern device.
+This is something that’s pretty much expected by the market on any modern device.

 Google’s Francois Beaufort stated on Google Plus that the native image viewer will be able to resize and crop images, which is a feature I’ve personally been itching for.
 Instead of having to download third-party apps to edit images in the Chrome web store (as good as a Photoshop alternative as they might be), I’d rather much be able to double-click an image and perform resizing and cropping instantly and quickly for images that need quick adjusting.